Aliases for HIST1H2BO Gene

 Previous GeneCards Identifiers for HIST1H2BO Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2B family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
 This gene is found in the small histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2BO Gene

-HIST1H2BO (Histone Cluster 1, H2bo) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+HIST1H2BO (Histone Cluster 1 H2B Family Member O) is a Protein Coding gene.
+Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2BH.